If there’s one convenience appliance that has changed our lives for the better, it has to be the mini fridge.

 #2: Get Rid of the Extension Cord

-It’s common to have your mini fridge plugged in alongside other appliances and chargers, thanks to an extension cord or power board, but this isn’t always a smart approach.
+Having your mini fridge plugged into an extension cord alongside other appliances and chargers is common, but this isn’t a smart approach.

 The compressor inside of a fridge uses a lot of power, even the mini models, and it can cause the extension cord to overheat and start to deteriorate from the inside.